AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/2-DGEBA-PACM/introduction.rst

    $ htpolynet fetch-example -n 4
    $ ls
    4-pacm-dgeba-epoxy-thermoset/
-   $ cd 4-pacm-dgeba-epoxy-thermoset
+   $ tree 4-pacm-dgeba-epoxy-thermoset
-   $ ls
+   4-pacm-dgeba-epoxy-thermoset/
+   ├── DGEPAC.yaml
+   ├── lib
+   │   └── molecules
+   │       ├── inputs
+   │       └── parameterized
+   ├── README.md
-   DGE-PAC-hi.yaml  DGE-PAC-lo.yaml  lib/  run.sh
+   └── run.sh

-The bash script ``run.sh`` is a *suggested* way to run both a low-cure and high-cure build, and it contains the commands to generate the input ``mol2`` file for activated DGEBA and PACM.
+The bash script ``run.sh`` is a *suggested* way to run both a build, and it contains the commands to generate the input ``mol2`` file for activated DGEBA and PACM.

 .. code-block:: bash